 Bottle to boot

-- USA-based factories melt and shape the flake into a fiber that is woven into fabric.
+USA-based factories melt and shape the flake into a fibre that is woven into a fabric.

 A beautiful product, delivering environmental and social good

 Timberland believes that by partnering with Thread, it can provide a beautiful product for its customers whilst also reducing natural resource consumption and providing the people of Haiti with dignified jobs and income opportunities.
 It seeks to increase its use of ROR – recycled, organic and renewable – materials in its products, and this is one way of doing so.

 Timberland is an American manufacturer and retailer of outdoors wear, with a focus on footwear.
 Timberland works hard to make its products responsibly, to protect the outdoors, and to serve the communities around the globe.
 The company also sells apparel, such as clothes, watches, glasses, sunglasses and leather goods.